 Mental Health and Violence

-The relationship between mental health,violence and traumatic events is undoubtedly complicated and emotionally charged.
+The relationship between mental health,violence and traumatic events can be complicated and emotionally charged.
 The aftermath of such experiences may weigh a heavy physical and emotional toll on a variety of people - direct victims, loved ones, rescue workers and even working professionals involved in providing trauma treatment and resources.
-With so many people experiencing trauma in their lifetimes, it’s important to know the risk factors associated with such incidents.
+It’s important to know the risk factors associated with such incidents.

 Domestic Violence and Your Mental Health

 Domestic violence remains a huge part of our society.
-In fact, the National Domestic Violence hotline reports that 1 in 3 women and 1 in 4 men report experiencing physical violence, rape, or stalking by an intimate partner in their lifetime.
+In fact, the National Domestic Violence hotline reports that 1 in 4 women and 1 in 7 men report experiencing physical violence by an intimate partner in their lifetime.

-Furthermore, research from Zlatka Rakovec-Felser shows that a history of domestic violence presents with a higher correlation of substance use disorders, eating and sleep disorders, poor self-esteem, posttraumatic stress disorder (PTSD), and self-harm.
+Research from American Addiction Centers shows that a history of domestic violence presents with a higher correlation of substance use disorders, eating disorders, and higher risk to die from suicide.

 Many victims of domestic violence have repeated patterns of abusive relationships, and it can be very challenging to break this cycle.
 It’s important for these individuals to receive both physical and emotional support in their recoveries.